Español

 - Priyanighantu Harotakyadivarga

-All these practices have been validated by modern science.
-We know
+All these practices have been validated by modern

-today that this extraordinary tree can do all that it can do because
+science.
+We know today that this extraordinary tree can do all that

-of the sheer range of compounds present in it.
-A 132 to be precise
+it can do because of the sheer range of compounds present in it.
+A

-have been identified to date.
-Modern research has uncovered the
+132 to be precise have been identified to date.
+Modern research has

-secret of its effectiveness.
-Its powerful antibacterial,
+uncovered the secret of its effectiveness.
+Its powerful

-anti-fungal, antiviral and antiseptic properties make it
+antibacterial, anti-fungal, antiviral and antiseptic properties make

-tree can solve so many diverse problems is simply suspect in today's
+effective.
+That one tree can solve so many diverse problems is

 The word NEEM is derived from Sanskrit Nimba which means ‘bestower